The Library The Story The Author Contact ← Back to profile

 For a while, every book here was free — writing one turned out to be easier than convincing anyone to publish it, so I skipped that part and put them out myself.

 Then, quietly, someone said yes.
-So most of these now have price tags — modest ones, mostly proof that a contract exists somewhere with a pseudonym on it.
+So these now have price tags — modest ones, mostly proof that a contract exists somewhere with a pseudonym on it.

 If you buy one, thank you — you've funded roughly one coffee and a great deal of vindication.
 If you'd rather just look, the 'Look inside' button is generous, and I won't tell anyone.